Getting your marketing efforts right isn’t an easy feat, especially if you are in the SaaS industry.

 5. Targeting a Broad Audience

 Knowing your target audience is vital in establishing a robust marketing campaign for your SaaS company.
 Also, don’t focus that much on advertising costs for you to reach a broad population.
+You can buy TikTok followers cheap and get to more people.

 Doing so will eventually make it hard for you to sustain an effective advertising campaign.
 Similarly, you might find it challenging to tap into the right people for your business.